Rebecca Peterson: Junior career

 Peterson began playing on the ITF Junior Circuit at age 13.
 She reached a career-high ranking of No. 24 as a junior, and won one singles title and four doubles titles, winning all of them in 2010.
 In singles, her first tournament was Salk Open in January 2009, where she also got her first win, but then lost in the second round.
 In doubles, her first tournament was the Estonian Junior Open, held in June 2009, where she again lost in the first round.
 At the same tournament, she reached quarterfinals in singles.

 In 2010, she played her first doubles final at the Salk Open, and also won the title.
 In May 2010, she played in the semifinals of Tennis Sweden Junior Cup in singles, whilst in doubles she won title.
 In October 2010, she won the Mian-Chang Cup International Junior Championships, her first junior singles title.
 There, she also won title in doubles.

-In June 2012, she played her first Junior Grand Slam event, at the French Open, where in singles, after passing qualifying, she reached the third round, while in doubles she lost in the second round.
+In June 2012, she played her first junior major event, at the French Open, where in singles, after passing qualifying, she reached the third round, while in doubles she lost in the second round.
 In Wimbledon and the US Open, she lost in the first round in both singles and doubles.
 In 2013, she played the second round of the Australian Open in singles, and the first round in doubles.
 Her last junior tournament was the European Summer Cups in September 2013.